The FoNS Residential Programme: Facilitating the development of person-centred cultures

 Bespoke mentorship for 12 months post residential programme:

-• Mentorship may include face-to-face visits, online video calls, email and telephone access to your own dedicated facilitator
+• Mentorship may include online video calls, email and telephone access to your own dedicated facilitator

 • Participants decide on their own priorities and targets